 A facelift is a customised plastic surgery procedure typically well-suited for addressing skin laxity, jowls, and deep creasing throughout the lower face.
 The aim of a facelift is to restore youthful shape and balance to an ageing face.
-In order to avoid unnatural-looking results, it is important to go beyond simply removing excess skin, which is why consultant plastic surgeon William Townley uses techniques that help rejuvenate the face by rebalancing facial volume and elevating drooping areas of tissue.
+In order to avoid unnatural-looking results, it is important to go beyond simply removing excess skin, which is why London consultant plastic surgeon William Townley, MD uses techniques that help rejuvenate the face by rebalancing facial volume and elevating drooping areas of tissue.
 Facelift surgery is frequently performed in combination with additional facial plastic surgery procedures, such as a neck lift or facial fat transfers, to achieve results that look natural and refreshed.

 Combining Fat Transfer with Facelift (‘Lift & Fill Facelift’)